bartp5/libtexprintf/README.md

 	   appropriate mono-space fallback font.

 * How do I specify the fallback fonts in with fontconfig?
-	- Let us assume you use some monospace font called "MONO" and we have some symbol monospace fallback font for it "SYMBOLMONO".
+	- Let us assume you use some mono-space font called "MONO" and we have some symbol mono-space fallback font for it "SYMBOLMONO".
 	   Here are the steps:
 	   1. Install all fonts (e.g. copy font files to ~/.local/share/fonts and run "fc-cache -f -v")
 	   2. Then create a fontconfig file in ~/.config/fontconfig/fonts.conf
-	      It could look something like (replace the font names with the approprate values):
+	      It could look something like (replace the font names with the appropriate values):

 ```
 <?xml version="1.0"?>